-Disability includes learning disabilities, dyslexia, diabetes and epilepsy, speech and language impairments and ADHD regardless of whether a child has been given an official diagnosis.
+Disability includes learning disabilities, dyslexia, diabetes and epilepsy, speech and language impairments, mental health needs, autism and ADHD regardless of whether a child has been given an official diagnosis.
 A particular condition exists, whether or not it has been officially diagnosed.